How To Earn & Redeem Capital One Miles

 The most straightforward way to redeem your Capital One miles is directly toward the cost of a travel purchase.
 Each Venture or Spark mile can be redeemed for one cent toward the cost of a travel purchase.

 You can choose to use miles to “wipe out” the cost of a travel purchase within 90 days of when you made the purchase on your Venture Card or Spark Miles Card.
-Keep in mind that the Venture Card and Spark Miles Card offer 2x miles per dollar spent, meaning that the cards offer the minimum of a 2% return on spending (toward travel).
+Remember that the Venture Card and Spark Miles Card offer 2x miles per dollar spent, meaning that the cards offer a minimum of a 2% return on spending (toward travel).

 This allows you to make a travel-related purchase with your favorite travel provider (whether that’s an airline, hotel, online travel agency, Uber, Airbnb, or other travel company), and then receive a statement credit from Capital One for that purchase at the rate of one cent per mile.

-Wipe out the cost of any travel experience when redeeming miles for statement credits
+Wipe out the cost of travel when redeeming for statement credits

-The reason this redemption option is so popular is that there are no hoops to jump through — you don’t have to worry about airline or hotel blackout dates when redeeming points, and you don’t even have to book through a specific portal.
-You just make a purchase with your card as you usually would, and then you can redeem for statement credits.
+This redemption option is so popular because there are no hoops to jump through — you don’t have to worry about airline or hotel blackout dates when redeeming points, and you don’t even have to book through a specific portal.
+You purchase with your card as usual, and then you can redeem for statement credits.
 It doesn’t get easier than that.

 You can also redeem miles at the same rate through the Capital One Travel portal, though most will probably prefer the flexibility of just being able to book direct with their preferred travel provider.